timschro/rails_admin_mapbox_field/README.md

 end
 ```

 **Note**: The field which is set as a map-type field must be the latitude field, not the longitude.
-By default, rails_admin_map_field will guess that the longitude field is called "longitude".
+By default, rails_admin_mapbox_field will guess that the longitude field is called "longitude".

 Configuration
 =============